johnpapa/pwa-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.6.

-## Development server
+## Try It

-Run `ng serve -o -oh-all` for a dev server.
-The app will automatically reload if you change any of the source files.
-Be aware that this app uses a Service wWorker via the file `sw.js`.
+Run `ng b && cd dist && node index.js` for a dev server.

+Q> When are the files cached?
+A> After the first successful load.
 The app will cache the files in the browser until the service worker changes.

+Q> What happens when I am offline and a route is not found?
+A> An offline page will be displayed when a route is not found.

+Q> How do I send messages while offline and not block the user?
+A> Background sync will fire.
+When online is detected, the sync message fires and messages go on their merry way.